akanashiro/qAuth/README.md

 Plans to the future:
 - Use PySide2 instead of pyQT
-- Create a Kirigami Framework version
+- Create a Kirigami Framework based version

 ![qAuth](qAuth.png)